 Student promotion is based on results of locally determined assessments, and where appropriate, Statewide assessments.

+Further, a student who has been retained in third grade, due to a reading deficiency, shall be promoted mid-year if the student has demonstrated mastery of the State-mandated requirements in reading.

 A student in grades 9-12 must have an annual review of the electronic personal education plan created pursuant to Florida statute.